Elected Or Appointed School Superintendent? Escambia Commission To Consider Ballot Referendum

 March 3, 2026

-The Escambia County Commission will take the next step this week to potentially a referendum on the ballot in 2026 to again ask voters if they want an elected or appointed superintendent.
+The Escambia County Commission will take the next step this week to potentially place a referendum on the ballot in 2026 to again ask voters if they want an elected or appointed superintendent.

 The Escambia County School board voted 3-2 on February 18, 2025, to place a referendum on the general election ballot to send the question back to voters.
 The referendum was introduced by District 5 member Tom Harrell, with Harrell, Kevin Adams, and Paul Fesko voting in favor.
 Board members Carissa Bergosh and David Williams were opposed.
 The school board then sent the referendum to the county commission for approval.